-WebEx is a web-based, collaborative technology that allows users to share resources (documents, desktops, web-browsers, etc.) remotely and communicate with each other using voice, video and chat.
+Webex by Cisco is a web-based, collaborative technology suite that allows users to meet, share documents, desktops, web browsers remotely, and communicate with each other using voice, video and chat.

 This service and vendor documentation are cloud hosted.
 Updates are not controlled by Towson University.

 Faculty and staff who intend to use instructional lecture capture resources supported by Towson University are to adhere to the Instructional Lecture Capture Guidelines to ensure the FERPA regulations are not violated.

 If a faculty/staff member intends to reuse recordings where the image, voice or materials of students are captured, the Instructional Lecture Capture Release Form must be used. *Be sure to read the guidelines (above) first.